leka/LekaOS_Explorations/LKExp-Sensors-LSM6DSOX-Mbed_Integration/README.md

 The movement recognition currently implemented is a 6D position recognition tree.
 Everytime the sensor will face a different direction, an interrupt is generated and the current position is printed.
 If the position is not close enough to one of the 6 main orientations, "None" will be printed.

+To change the MLC configuration, pick a new *.h* file and in the main.cpp file call the  `configureMLC()` method from the MLC with the new `ucf_line_t` variable as parameter.

 ## Ressources
 * [LSM6DSOX datasheet](https://www.st.com/resource/en/datasheet/lsm6dsox.pdf)